-Any change of the project team members or subcontractors named in the proposal must be approved, in advance and in writing, by the project director.
+Any change of the project team members in the proposal must be approved, in advance and in writing, by the project director.
 Personnel changes that are not approved by the state may be grounds for the state to terminate the contract.